powlook/RepData_PeerAssessment1/PA1_template.md

 2. Devise a strategy for filling in all of the missing values in the dataset.
-   - The strategy will be to replace the missing values with the mean of the total steps
+   - The strategy will be to replace the missing values with the mean of that interval from the mean values calculated for each intervals in Q2 above.

 ```r
 names(dailypattern) <- c("time","mean")